. Here’s a recent Edgar Live on how to increase social media engagement and grow your audience on social channels.

 - A Tweet will only last 18 minutes

 Whoever aligns the best with customers these days is going to win attention on social media.
-It’s important you sit down and write out your ideal audiences in a way that you’re giving them a character, so a name, an age, qualities about them.
-That’s how you’re going to get your posts to resonate with people the most.
+You must sit down and write out your ideal audiences.

 Create a Content Map

 Make a content map to improve your social media engagement strategy.
 Plan out what you want people to do with each post.
 What is your call to action for each post?
 Do you want likes, comments, mentions, or shares?

 Vary the types of posts you create across social media platforms.
 For example, a poll to spark conversation can work well on Twitter, a video on Facebook, and a beautiful image with a thoughtful caption on Instagram.

 Our attention spans are so short on social media.
 If we’re not super clear about the direction our content is leading people, it gets tough for our followers to guess the type of engagement we want.